Karen020701/Microservices-VetServices/deleteAccessory/README.md

 #### Description
-This microservice allows the removal of accessories from the database, with role-based access restrictions.
+This microservice allows the delete accessories from the database, with role-based access restrictions.
 Only users with vet credentials can perform this operation.
 The microservice is developed in Java and follows a RESTful architecture.

 #### Requirements
 Java: JDK 11 or higher